f4exb/sdrangel/plugins/samplesource/plutosdrinput/readme.md

 <h3>2: LO ppm correction</h3>

 Use this slider to adjust LO correction in ppm.
 It can be varied from -20.0 to 20.0 in 0.1 steps and is applied in hardware.
+This applies to the oscillator that controls both the Rx and Tx frequency therefore it is also changed on the Tx plugin if it is active.

 <h3>3-4: Auto correction options</h3>